Treknology Encyclopedia - C

 operative more resistant to pain (DS9: "The Wire").

 In "The Wire" Garak suffers from a malfunctioning implant, which was never designed for long-term operation.

 Cryostasis State of low biological activity in a human body,

 achieved by preserving the body in a cooling chamber (generic).

-Cryostasis was featured in a number of episodes, usually as a technology for long-range space travel (TOS: "Space Seed", TNG: "The Emissary", VOY: "11:59") or to preserve a genetic pool (VOY: "The 37's").
+Cryostasis was featured in a number of episodes, usually as a technology for long-range space travel (TOS: "Space Seed", TNG: "The Emissary", VOY: "11:59", "Star Trek Into Darkness") or to preserve a genetic pool (VOY: "The 37's").
 A related technology is cryonics, meaning that the bodies of patients with incurable diseases are frozen after their deaths (TNG: "The Neutral Zone"), hoping they might be revived in the future.

 Cybernetics Study of artificial lifeforms and robotics (generic).